-The levels of obesity worldwide have more than doubled since 1990.
-In 2022, more than 2.5 billion adults globally were overweight and of these, 890 million were obese 1.
+Levels of obesity worldwide have more than doubled since 1990.
+In 2022, over 2.5 billion adults globally were overweight and of these, 890 million were obese 1.
 It is estimated that if current trends continue, then approximately one billion adults worldwide will be obese by 20302.
 Currently in Northern Ireland, almost two-thirds of the adult population are overweight (37%) or obese (28%)3,4.
 Being overweight or obese can lead to chronic illness – resulting in increased morbidity and mortality.

-It has been estimated that life expectancy is reduced by an average of two to four years for people with a BMI of 30 to 35, and eight to ten years for those with a BMI of 40 to 505.
-Obesity is a risk factor for many diseases including type 2 diabetes, coronary heart disease and many types of cancer, as well as contributing to the prevalence of conditions such as osteoarthritis, infertility, depression, and respiratory issues including sleep apnoea 6,7,8.
-It can also have a significant impact upon mental health9.
-The related health-care costs are consequently substantial.
+It is estimated that life expectancy is reduced by an average of two to four years for people with a BMI of 30 to 35, and eight to ten years for those with a BMI of 40 to 505.
+Obesity is a risk factor for many diseases including; type 2 diabetes, coronary heart disease and many types of cancer, as well as contributing to the prevalence of conditions such as osteoarthritis, infertility, depression, and respiratory issues including sleep apnoea 6,7,8.
+It can also have a significant impact on mental health9.
+The related health-care costs are substantial.
 UK-wide NHS costs attributable to being overweight and obese are projected to reach almost £10 billion by 2050 with wider costs to society and the economy estimated to reach £49.9 billion per year according to the Department of Health’s (DOH) obesity projections10, 11,12.

 The WHO asserts that obesity is not just an indication of imbalanced nutrition and reduced physical activity but the result of societal and environmental changes.
 This includes reductions in physical activity due to advances in technology and lack of access to affordable healthy foods13.
-‘Western’ diets have moved towards higher consumption of refined carbohydrates and saturated fats, in the context of lower consumption of fruit and vegetables14.
-Obesity is a disease that results from the body’s natural response to an unnatural environment, an environment where calorie-dense foods are available, on demand, with fewer calories expended in their procurement15.
+‘Western’ diets have moved towards higher consumption of refined carbohydrates and saturated fats, with lower consumption of fruit and vegetables14.
+Obesity results from the body’s natural response to an unnatural environment, an environment where calorie-dense foods are available, on demand, with fewer calories expended in their procurement15.
 Obesity and its associated morbidities are preventable lifestyle diseases which can and should be treated as such.
 In addition, there is growing recognition that obesity is a chronic disease that often requires lifelong management.1

 Current Obesity Policies

-Moving on from the ‘Fitter Future for All’ policy, the DOH ‘Healthy Futures’ strategic framework aims to improve public health and wellbeing in Northern Ireland and has a particular focus on the prevention and management of obesity16.
+Following the ‘Fitter Future for All’ policy, the DOH ‘Healthy Futures’ strategic framework aims to improve public health and wellbeing in Northern Ireland and has a particular focus on the prevention and management of obesity16.
 Using a ‘whole systems approach’ encompassing public health interventions, clinical treatment and collaborations across various sectors and organisations, it aims to reduce the percentage of people with obesity, the harm associated with obesity, and the prevalence of non-communicable diseases related to obesity.

-The goal is to empower people to make healthy choices, improve their diets and activity levels, whilst creating an environment conducive to supporting this.
-The DOH has also recently finished a public consultation on a proposed Regional Obesity Management Service for Northern Ireland, which is proposed as a crucial component of the Healthy Futures framework17.
-Health Minister Mike Nesbitt has stated that “Supporting and enabling people to improve their health and wellbeing is a key objective of my department.
+The goal is to empower people to make healthier choices, improve their diets and activity levels, whilst creating an environment conducive to supporting this.
+The DOH has also recently finished a public consultation on a proposed Regional Obesity Management Service (ROMS) for Northern Ireland, which is proposed as a crucial component of the Healthy Futures framework17.
+Health Minister Mike Nesbitt has stated that:

+“Supporting and enabling people to improve their health and wellbeing is a key objective of my department.
 Not only will this help to make our population healthier, which will improve wellbeing and ensure better quality of life for our citizens; but it will also help to reduce demand on our health and social care services, which are coming under increasing and sustained pressure16.”

 Despite the major challenges with addressing obesity, it is clear that it remains high on the list of the Executive and the DOH’s priorities.